Tom Hatten

-Tom Hatten (November 14, 1926 – March 16, 2019) was an American radio, film and television personality and actor, known as the long-time host of The Popeye Show (originally The Pier Point 5 Club) and Family Film Festival on KTLA Channel 5 in Los Angeles in the 1960s through the '80s.
+Tom Hatten (November 14, 1926 – March 16, 2019) was an American radio, film and television personality and actor, known as the long-time host of The Popeye Show (originally The Pier Point 5 Club) and Family Film Festival on KTLA Channel 5 in Los Angeles from the 1960s until the 1980s.
 Hatten was one of those television "pioneers"—from the 1950s and 1960s programs done "live"—no matter what mistakes happened.
 He also appeared in dozens of musicals, films and television shows.

 Early life

 Hatten was born in Jamestown, North Dakota.
 He served in the United States Navy during World War II and used the GI Bill to study acting at the Pasadena Playhouse.
 He graduated cum laude in 1950.

 The Popeye Show

 In 1952, Hatten started working as a broadcaster at KTLA in Hollywood.
 He was a newscaster and announcer when the station launched the afternoon children's show, The Pier 5 Club, with Hatten as Skipper Tom in September 1956.

 The demise of The Pier 5 Club came in 1964 when Hatten left KTLA.
 In 1976, however, he returned to the station and revived the series as Popeye and His Friends, which ran until 1988.

 Following the end of the Popeye program, Hatten was host of KTLA's Family Film Festival.